-OLTL Waiver Amendment, Renewals and Accompanying HCBS Transition Plans
+OLTL Waiver Amendments, Renewals and Accompanying HCBS Transition Plans

-All documents related to the 2019 Aging, Independence, OBRA and Attendant Care Waiver Amendments are located in Related Topics.
+All documents related to the 2023 CHC and OBRA Waiver Amendments are located in Additional Resources.

 2014 HCBS Final Rule